llvm/clangd-www/troubleshooting.md

 Unfortunately a crash while background-indexing any file can take down the whole clangd process.
 When you start clangd again, it will pick up where it left off, and crash again.
-You can tell that this is happening if adding the clangd flag `-background-index=0` avoids the crash.
+You can tell that this is happening if adding the clangd flag `--background-index=0` avoids the crash.

 Typically many files are indexed at once and it can be hard to tell which is crashing.
-Pass `-j=1 -log=verbose` to clangd to only index one file at a time and log its name.
+Pass `-j=1 --log=verbose` to clangd to only index one file at a time and log its name.
 Once the file is identified, it can also be reduced to a simpler crashing example.